tnichols217/notes/STAT 345/Textbook/1 - Random Variables.md

 > [!def]
 > **Random Variable**
 > A function that maps a Sample Space $S$ into the real numbers
+> Maps countable spaces to discrete numbers and uncountable spaces to continuous numbers
 >
 > Ex: number of people voting yes (sum of yes's)